mongodb/docs/source/includes/fact-id-field.rst

-In MongoDB, each document stored in a collection requires a unique :term:`_id` field that acts as a :term:`primary key`.
+In MongoDB, each document stored in a standard collection requires a unique :term:`_id` field that acts as a :term:`primary key`.
 If an inserted document omits the ``_id`` field, the MongoDB driver automatically generates an :ref:`objectid` for the ``_id`` field.